ksonnet/parts/incubator/apache/README.md

 ### io.ksonnet.pkg.apache-simple

 Apache HTTP Server.
-Apache is deployed using a deployment, and exposed to thenetwork using a service.
+Apache is deployed using a deployment, and exposed to the network using a service.

 #### Example